MarielJHoepelman/cutie-cards/README.md

 ```

-9. Start the local server and go to https address (e.g http://localhost:3000/).
-Both servers (Rails and Local) must be running at the same time for the application to work.
+9. Start the local server.

 ```

 httpserver

 ```

+10. In your browser, go to https address (e.g http://localhost:3000/).
+Both servers (Rails and Local) must be running at the same time for the application to work.

 ## Contributing